Consent Form for COVID-19 Testing

 Does mask wearing help determine if someone is considered a close contact?

-No, a person is still considered a close contact even if one or both people wore a mask when they were together.
+No, a person is still considered a close contact even if one or both people wear a mask when they are together.

 What is the difference between seasonal allergies and COVID-19?